dpan331/Skr0utz_scraper/README.md

 # web_scraping

-Google sheet (front-end) created by Dimitrios Panourgias Python script (back-end) created by Dimitrios Panourgias May 2020
+Google sheet (front-end) created by Dimitrios Panourgias
+\n Python script (back-end) created by Dimitrios Panourgias May 2020

 This algorithm does not by any means aim